HEBREW READERS CHURCH

 I press toward the mark for the prize of the high calling of Alahayim in Christ Yache.

-• We go about this journey humbly, not making ourselves of the number of the elect, nor comparing ourselves to one another as each person has their own journey to endeavor, nor do we commend ourselves remembering we are unprofitable servants doing what our master commanded us to do:
+We go about this journey humbly, not making ourselves of the number of the elect, nor comparing ourselves to one another as each person has their own hurdles to overcome in their respective journey, nor do we commend ourselves remembering we are unprofitable servants doing what our master commanded us to do:

 2Co 10:12